 It’s a fact that staged homes sell faster.
 According to the National Association of Realtors, up to 81% of potential buyers find it easier to imagine themselves living in a home when it is staged.
 Once buyers can imagine themselves living in a property comfortably, they get emotionally attached to that unit and spend less time mulling over a buying decision.

 And thanks to virtual staging, home staging is easier than ever.
 Interior designers can pick any color, furniture, or design they believe would suit the space best without worrying about doing the heavy lifting or investing thousands of dollars in the process.
+Whether you’re showing off a fabulous kitchen design or putting emphasis on the bathroom layout, a virtual staging app can bring the potential of a home to life for a prospective buyer.

 2. Stress-free preview